Logo for Digital Hit Entertainment: Entertainment news, celebrity news, reviews and interviews

 10:22 PM ET

 Steve Martin said the scene backstage was sweet as the Teamsters helped Michael Moore into the trunk of his limo.
-He then introduced "a close personal fantasy", Julia Roberts.
-Julia was there to handle the chore of handing out the Oscar for Best Cinematography to The Road to Perdition, the late Conrad L. Hall.
+He then introduced “a close personal fantasy”, Julia Roberts.
+Julia was there to handle the chore of handing out the Oscar for Best Cinematography to The Road to Perdition and the late Conrad L. Hall.
 The award was accepted by his son.

 10:25 PM ET